GoogleChrome/workbox/docs/sw-build.md

 # sw-build

-Get a precaching service worker in about ten minutes with the `sw-build` module.
+Get a precaching service worker in about ten minutes with the `sw-build` library.
-Simply install the module, then cut and paste one of the provided code samples into your build script.
+Simply install the library, then cut and paste one of the provided code samples into your build script.

 ## Install

 1. [Install Node.js](https://nodejs.org/en/).
-1. Install the module with NPM.
+1. Install the library with NPM.

    ```
    npm install --save-dev sw-build